dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/predeployment-considerations.md

 ---
 # SNS predeployment considerations

+## Overview

-Preparting an SNS launch includes many non-technical considerations.
+Preparing an SNS launch includes many non-technical considerations.
 For example, to decentralize a dapp, the governance control has to be distributed among many parties.
 Therefore, a successful decentralization with many participating parties may rely on non-technical strategies such as advertising.